Christianfiu/um-volleyball-analysis/README.md

 ## Univariate Analysis

 I first selected to investigate the `efficiency` column that I am trying to predict.
-The plot below shows that most Umich attacks are rated with 0 efficiency, indicating neutral outcomes (e.g., attacks that don’t immediately result in a point or error).
+The plot below shows that most Umich attacks are rated with 0 efficiency, indicating neutral outcomes (such as attacks that don’t immediately result in a point or error).
 Positive outcomes (1, kills) are more common than negative ones (-1, blocks or errors), suggesting an overall balanced but slightly offense-leaning dataset.
 This trend supports our prediction goal by highlighting the class distribution and potential need for balanced classification techniques.

 <iframe
   src="assets/dist-atk-eff.html"